rust-lang/cargo/src/doc/src/reference/environment-variables.md

   invocations that Cargo performs.
 In contrast with [`cargo rustdoc`], this is useful for passing a flag to *all* `rustdoc` instances.
 See [`build.rustdocflags`] for some more ways to set flags.
-This string is split by whitespace; for a more robust encoding of multiple arguments, set `CARGO_ENCODED_RUSTDOCFLAGS` instead with arguments separated by `0x1f` (ASCII Unit Separator).
+This string is split by whitespace; for a more robust encoding of multiple arguments, see `CARGO_ENCODED_RUSTDOCFLAGS`.
+* `CARGO_ENCODED_RUSTDOCFLAGS` -  A list of custom flags separated by `0x1f`
+  (ASCII Unit Separator) to pass to all `rustdoc` invocations that Cargo performs.
 * `RUSTFLAGS` — A space-separated list of custom flags to pass to all compiler invocations that Cargo performs.
 In contrast with [`cargo rustc`], this is useful for passing a flag to *all* compiler instances.
 See [`build.rustflags`] for some more ways to set flags.
-This string is split by whitespace; for a more robust encoding of multiple arguments, set `CARGO_ENCODED_RUSTFLAGS` instead with arguments separated by `0x1f` (ASCII Unit Separator).
+This string is split by whitespace; for a more robust encoding of multiple arguments, see `CARGO_ENCODED_RUSTFLAGS`.
+* `CARGO_ENCODED_RUSTFLAGS` - A list of custom flags separated by `0x1f`
+  (ASCII Unit Separator) to pass to all compiler invocations that Cargo performs.
 * `CARGO_INCREMENTAL` — If this is set to 1 then Cargo will force [incremental compilation] to be enabled for the current compilation, and when set to 0 it will force disabling it.
 If this env var isn't present then cargo's defaults